Fuath: Conflated description

-J. F. Campbell also conflated the traits of the fuath from different accounts in a generalized description of the fuath of Sutherland and this has also fallen under criticism by the other Campbell.
+J. F. Campbell also conflated the traits of the fuath from different accounts in a generalized description of the fuath of Sutherland and this has also fallen under criticism by Gregorson.

 Furthermore, J. F. Campbell ascribed the mane and tail to the fuath, though these traits had evidently developed in the human progeny of the Munroe family, to which there was attached a floating rumour that their ancestor had interbred with a fuath several generations back.

 While it has been generalized that the fuath of the locality wears green, "golden and silken gear" was worn by the weird woman seen plunging into the River Shin was seen by a (games)keeper of the Charlotte Dempster's family.

 Tales

+A fuath (in this instance spelled "fua") appears in the tale "The King of Ireland's Son".
+In it, the creature emerges from a body of water and attempts to steal the anvil of Goban Saor, a mythical craftsman.
+The King of Ireland's Son wrestles with the creature over the course of three nights in order to gain the favor of Goban Saor.

 The story of "The Brollachan" (and several of its variant tales) from Sutherland were collected by Charlotte Dempster in 1859, and supplied to J. F. Campbell who printed it.
 The stories are set in locales within the Dempster family estate (otherwise known as Skibo) The writer Charlotte was a relative of the Dempsters of the estate (being the granddaughter of Harriet, the illegitimate daughter of the captain).